John Pourdehnad

-John Pourdehnad (1950 (?)) is an American organizational theorist, and consultant.
+John Pourdehnad (born 1950) is an American organizational theorist, and consultant.
 He is associate director of the Ackoff Center for Advancement of Systems Approaches (ACASA), and Affiliated Faculty in the Organizational Dynamics Graduate Program at the University of Pennsylvania.

 Biography

 John Pourdehnad graduated in 1971 from the Brunel University, Uxbridge, Middlesex, England as B.S. in Mechanical and Production Engineering.
 He received a Ph.D. in Social Systems Sciences at the University of Pennsylvania.

 In 1971 he started his career in British Leyland in Lancashire, England as Design Engineer.
 After one year he joined General Industrial Group in Teheran, Iran as Vice-President responsible for Manufacturing.
 After that he became Senior Consultant and project Manager in the Industrial Management Institute of Iran.
 For a short period he returned to the commercial setting in 1978–1979 as a President of Systems Development Company, called "Micro-Data", in Teheran.

 In 1980 he becomes a System Research Associate and Project Manager in the Busch Center of The Wharton School in the University of Pennsylvania, Philadelphia.
 Since 2000 he has been a Professor and Associate Director of the Ackoff Center for Advancement of Systems Approaches (A-CASA) which is a part of the Department of Electrical and Systems Engineering in the same university.

 Since 1979, John Pourdehnad, mostly as associate of Russell Ackoff, worked as a consultant in a broad range of industries including aerospace, chemicals, computer equipment, data services and software, electronics, energy, food and beverages, healthcare, hospitality, industrial equipment, automotive, insurance, metals, mining, pharmaceuticals, telecommunications, utilities, and transportation.

 John Pourdehnad is a Member of the Editorial Board, Systems Research and Behavioral Science Journal, a John Wiley Publication and Member of the Academy of Management and journal of Problems of Governance, Tomsk State University, Russia.
 He is an honorary member of the Society for Organizational Excellence.